Certificate Authority Overview

 Each CA in EJBCA has a status:

-- Offline - The status of a CA with a key pair and certificate chain, which has been temporarily been disabled (e.g. to prevent unauthorized access).
+Offline - The status of a CA with a key pair and certificate chain, which has been temporarily disabled (e.g. to prevent unauthorized access).
 It can be put online again if needed.

-- Expired - The status of a CA whose CA certificate has expired.
+Expired - The status of a CA whose CA certificate has expired.
 This status is set automatically by EJBCA.
-Once a CA has expired, it can be activated again by renewing the CA.
+Once a CA has expired, it can be returned to Active status by renewing its CA certificate.

 The flowchart below describes the lifecycle of a CA based on these statuses: